smatiolids/nodejs-vectorsearch-api/README.md

 # NodeJS Vector Search API

-Sample code for deploying a API that performs Vector Search on a DataStax Enterprise table
+Sample code for deploying an API that performs Vector Search on a DataStax Enterprise table

 # API